 Sharing best safety practice is key to our success in developing the next generation of highly skilled workers.
 This is why membership to the network is of great benefit to all those involved.

-The Transmission and Development Network has been instrumental in developing over 80 new competency standards for the sector to meet the wide range of technical activities carried out across overhead lines, cable jointing and substation fitting.
+The Transmission and Distribution Network has been instrumental in developing over 80 new competency standards for the sector to meet the wide range of technical activities carried out across overhead lines, cable jointing and substation fitting.

 The new standards have formed the foundation of new Apprenticeship Standards and are changing the way the industry establishes the technical competence of its employees.
 The standards also underpin the sector’s Competency Accord, providing clarity and confidence for employers moving forward.